Beware of the dog: History

-Biblical reference

 Philippians 3:2 is translated as "beware of the dogs" or "beware of dogs" in the King James Bible and many other editions.
 For example:

 This is often interpreted as a euphemism, bad people having been described as dogs in a number of previous biblical passages.
 Nonetheless, the yard signs are sometimes alluded to in reference to the passage.
 The use of such signs in the Roman world may have influenced the author of the passage, and conversely the passage may have influenced the wording of the more modern yard signs.